Skip to main content

 Experiments allow you to evaluate prompts, models, and your application code, using well-defined inputs, against metrics of your choice.

-To run an experiment using prompts and a dataset, you need to set up an LLM integration.
-This can be used both to run the prompt using your dataset, and to evaluate the response against a metric.
+To run an experiment using a prompt and a dataset, you need to set up an LLM integration.
+An integration is also required to evaluate LLM outputs with metrics.

 1